ascorbic/impala/README.md

 ### Should I use this in production?

-Dear god no. Don't use it at all yet.
-It's not even alpha.
+Dear god no. It's barely alpha.

 ### Does it support SSR